If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

 Fincher was among the first studio directors to embrace digital filmmaking.
-He’s been using RED cameras since “The Curious Case of Benjamin Button,” and his latest film, “Mank,” which won Oscars for Best Cinematography and Best Production Design, was shot on a specially made Red Ranger Helium Monochrome black and white camera.
+He’s been using RED cameras since “The Curious Case of Benjamin Button,” and “Mank,” which won Oscars for Best Cinematography and Best Production Design, was shot on a specially made Red Ranger Helium Monochrome black and white camera.
 (Made for Fincher to his specifications, that is one camera you just can’t get your hands on.)

 “David and I needed to be able to look at a monitor and get very specific about everything that exists in the frame — the set dressing, the composition, the lighting, the overall tone,” said cinematographer Erik Messerschmidt.
 “Being able to see the image on the monitor and make those creative decisions analytically is crucial to David’s process.
 In contrast, there is an imprecise nature to composing a shot with a film camera.
 It just doesn’t provide the same level of control we need.”

 “For this movie we wanted to shoot very deep focus photography for most of the film and then be very specific about where we used shallow focus,” continued Messerschmidt.
 “Shooting on film would have significantly limited our creative choices, particularly with focus and depth of field.”

 Below, find pricing and capabilities of some of the cameras in the RED Digital product line.
 Note: most of these are not “out of the box” ready and would require other accessories before you can shoot.
 And for cheaper recommendations check out the best affordable cameras for all budgets.